missvico/natours/README.md

 # Natours
-## Fist proyecto from the Udemy Advanced Course in Css and Sass: Flexbox, Grid and Animations from Jonas Schmedtmann
+Fist proyect from the Udemy Advanced Course in Css and Sass: Flexbox, Grid and Animations from Jonas Schmedtmann